celo-org/docs/docs/developer-resources/deploy-truffle.md

 ### Deploy with --reset

-Use the **---reset** flag to redeploy contracts with a new contract address if you haven't made any code changes
+Use the **---reset** flag to redeploy contracts with a new contract address if you haven't made any code changes.

 ```shell
 truffle deploy --network NETWORK --reset